maniospas/smoll/docs/std.md

 ```rust
 arena("float") -> (edit arena)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 2 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 2 (0 are builtins or raw C code, 1 calls those, etc.)

 ### arena